 Rocky Comfort is a tiny town located in the state of Missouri.
 With a population of 176 people and just one neighborhood, Rocky Comfort is the 521st largest community in Missouri.
-Much of the housing stock in Rocky Comfort was built prior to World War II, making it one of the older and more historic towns in the country.
+Rocky Comfort has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Rocky Comfort is a decidedly white-collar town, with fully 88.04% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rocky Comfort is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Rocky Comfort who work in sales jobs (64.13%), maintenance occupations (17.39%), and office and administrative support (6.52%).